File system shell

 A board with LittleFS file system support and UART console

 Before starting a build, make sure that the i386 pkgconfig directory is in your search path and that a 32-bit version of libfuse is installed.
-For more background information on this requirement see Native POSIX execution (native_posix).
+For more background information on this requirement check the native_sim documentation.

 west build -b reel_board samples/subsys/shell/fs

-This target is customized to support the same SPI NOR partition table as the littlefs File System Sample Application.
+This target is customized to support the same SPI NOR partition table as the LittleFS filesystem sample.

 west build -b particle_xenon samples/subsys/shell/fs

 If you want to use the ‘flash load’ command then build the sample with the ‘prj_flash_load.conf’ configuration file.
 It has defined a larger RX buffer.
 If the buffer is too small then some data may be lost during transfer of large files.